 Well, there is no fool-proof remedy to take all your anxiety away, here are some quick ways that would help you stay calm and cool during the appraisal roller-coaster.

-• Be Prepared: Do not walk into the room having no clue about anything.
+Do not walk into the room having any clue about anything.
 Appraisals are calendar events and you know beforehand when yours is happening.
-It is always good to ask your boss or the HR about what appraisal format would be followed and what you need to prepare for the same.
+It is always good to ask your boss or the HR about what appraisal letter format would be followed and what you need to prepare for the same.
 And then you go prepared!

 Appraisal times are an exciting phase in any company.
 Everyone gets pumped up and there is loads of anticipation and anxiety about what the numbers are going to be like.
 All you need is – just be prepared well.
 If you know what to expect., if you know what you achieved, the whole process would be a lot more productive, and less stressful